 - What caused onsite training to become important?

 - What is the result of a great onsite training program?

 Basically, employees make lists of everything to be learned, then they formulate questions around each topic.
 Once they begin to answer some of these questions, employees will begin to see connections between various topics within a lesson.
 This will help make sense of what is being taught and the mind starts to better retain the new information.
 The final step is for employees to make connections with this new information to their life experiences or memories.
 Also, employees going forward should note how this new material relates to what’s going around them.
 By going through this process, employees will absorb and actually use what is being taught both on the job and in their personal lives.

-How to incorporate it
+How to incorporate interleaving

 For facilitators, lesson plans should take some new topics and mix them in with other topics.
 It’s important to choose other concepts that should be common knowledge to an employee.
 That way, if these concepts are missed, facilitators will know employees need a refresher lesson in these key concepts.

 For employees, studying any new lessons should also be interwoven with various topics.
 For example, if an employee must take compliance training and a safety class, then they should jump back and forth between the two topics when learning the information.
 That way it forces the brain to stay active in learning both sets of materials.
 However, it’s important that switching between material is not an excuse for leaving one concept for another because the materials is too challenging.
 The purpose is to keep the focus sharp and make connections across different training sessions.